 However, pain can be treated effectively with accurate diagnosis and specific treatment methods depending on the root cause of the pain.
 Now, let us take a look at the different types of pain one may encounter during their lifetime.

 Types of Pain

 Acute pain: Acute pain develops over a short period of time and occurs suddenly, as a result of an injury, illness, or medical procedure.
-Usually, this type of pain is sharp, and goes away within a few days/weeks after the cause has been treated.
-Almost everyone would have experienced acute pain at some of time in their lifetime.
+Usually, this type of pain is sharp and goes away within a few days/weeks after the cause has been treated.
+Almost everyone would have experienced acute pain at some time in their lifetime.

-Chronic pain: As the name itself suggests, this type of pain lasts for over several months or even years.
+Chronic pain: As the name itself suggests, this type of pain lasts for several months or even years.
 It usually results from underlying conditions such as arthritis, cancer, fibromyalgia, or migraine.
 Some people experience chronic pain after a severe injury, even after the injury has been healed.